 - liaising with clients and technical, marketing and buying staff

 - keeping up to date with developments in manufacturing technology.

 While some designs are machine-made in large quantities, other designers use traditional techniques, such as embroidery or block printing.
 You could work for a design agency, manufacturer, large retailer or hotel or leisure chain.
 You may need to travel within the UK or overseas, to exhibit at trade fairs or visit clients and manufacturers.

 Freelance textile designers (who work for themselves) design and may also make and sell products from their own studio, at craft fairs or through shops.
 They use craft skills, such as weaving or embroidery, and also need business awareness and to be able to market themselves.

 Getting into textile design

-You may be able to enter the textile industry through an Apprenticeship scheme.
+It may help to do a one year Level 3/4 Art and Design Foundation Diploma at college to build up your portfolio.
+You may be able to enter the textile industry through an Apprenticeship.
 The range of Apprenticeships in your area will depend on the local jobs market and the types of skills employers need from their workers.

 Starting salaries can be around £15 – 22,000 rising to £30-55,000+ for a senior designer.
 Freelancers’ earnings differ widely, depending on the success of their business.